 The Computing curriculum is now broken into 3 sections: Computer Science, IT and Digital Literacy (see diagram further down the page).

-Currently we are using ‘Rising Stars’, which provides the opportunities for children to explore computer science in more depth, developing a range of skills needed for the technological world in which we live.
+Currently most year groups are using ‘Rising Stars’, which provides the opportunities for children to explore all 3 strands of computing in more depth, developing a range of skills needed for the technological world in which we live in.

-Classes are timetabled to use our mobile laptops, which gives opportunity for each child to work independently at their own laptop or in pairs or groups.
+Classes are timetabled to use laptops, which gives opportunity for each child to work independently at their own laptop or in pairs or groups.